-(i) Other operating expenses include changes in inventories, corporate recharges and other costs of operations.
+Other operating expenses include changes in inventories, corporate recharges and other costs of operations.

 Rosebery produced 23,102 tonnes of zinc in zinc concentrate and 8,637 tonnes of lead in lead concentrate during the first half of 2023.
-This represented a 2% and 7% decrease respectively compared to the first half of 2022.
-The volume of ore mined was 4% higher compared to the first half of 2022, primarily due to improved mine productivity and workforce availability, despite lost production in January resulting from the bushfire incident.
-The lower production was largely driven by lower milled grades for both zinc (6.2% vs. 6.4%) and lead (2.6% vs. 2.8%) attributable to the mining sequence.
+This represented a 2 per cent and 7 per cent decrease respectively compared to the first half of 2022.
+The volume of ore mined was 4 per cent higher compared to the first half of 2022, primarily due to improved mine productivity and workforce availability, despite lost production in January resulting from the bushfire incident.
+The lower production was largely driven by lower milled grades for both zinc (6.2 per cent vs. 6.4 per cent) and lead (2.6 per cent vs. 2.8 per cent) attributable to the mining sequence.

 Precious metal production for the first half of 2023 totalled 12,547 ounces of gold and 1,355,370 ounces of silver.
-This represents a decrease of 8% for gold and an increase of 19% for silver compared to the first half of 2022.
+This represents a decrease of 8 per cent for gold and an increase of 19 per cent for silver compared to the first half of 2022.

-Revenue decreased by US\$39.0 million (27%) to US\$103.2 million due to lower prices for zinc (US\$19.1 million), copper (US\$1.1 million), and lead (US\$1.0 million), as well as lower sales volumes for zinc (US\$18.0 million), lead (US\$4.3 million) and other by-products (US\$2.1 million).
+Revenue decreased by US\$39.0 million (27 per cent) to US\$103.2 million due to lower prices for zinc (US\$19.1 million), copper (US\$1.1 million), and lead (US\$1.0 million), as well as lower sales volumes for zinc (US\$18.0 million), lead (US\$4.3 million) and other by-products (US\$2.1 million).
 This was partly offset by higher precious metal prices (US\$6.6 million).

-Total production expenses increased by US\$5.8 million (9%) compared to the first half of 2022 mainly due to higher mining costs (US\$8.8 million) driven by increased backfill volumes, and higher intensity of ground support in seismically active areas of the mine.
+Total production expenses increased by US\$5.8 million (9 per cent) compared to the first half of 2022 mainly due to higher mining costs (US\$8.8 million) driven by increased backfill volumes, and higher intensity of ground support in seismically active areas of the mine.
 This was partly offset by favourable exchange rates with the weakening of the Australian dollar (US\$4.7 million).